severalnines/docs/user-guide/mysql/query-monitor.rst

 - Queries are retrieved from PERFORMANCE_SCHEMA
 - If PERFORMANCE_SCHEMA is disabled or unavailable, ClusterControl will parse the content of the Slow Query Log

-For more details (including how to enable the PERFORMANCE_SCHEMA), please take a look at `this blog post <http://severalnines.com/blog/how-use-clustercontrol-query-monitor-mysql-mariadb-and-percona-server>`_.
+For more details (including how to enable the PERFORMANCE_SCHEMA), see this blog post, `How to use the ClusterControl Query Monitor for MySQL, MariaDB and Percona Server <http://severalnines.com/blog/how-use-clustercontrol-query-monitor-mysql-mariadb-and-percona-server>`_.

 Toggle Query Monitor to ON to enable query monitoring.
 If Performance Schema is enabled, ClusterControl will use it to look for the slow queries.
 Otherwise, ClusterControl will parse the content of MySQL slow query log based on the following flow: